Acylindrically hyperbolic groups: Loxodromic elements

 \begin{proof}[Proof of Theorem \ref{lox}] Obviously (L$_1$) implies (L$_2$) and (L$_2$) implies (L$_3$).
 It is also known that (L$_3$) implies (L$_4$), see \cite[Theorem 6.8]{DGO}.
 It remains to prove that (L$_4$) implies (L$_1$).

 Let $E$ be a virtually cyclic subgroup containing $g$ such that $E\h G$.
 By Theorem \ref{XtoY} there exists a subset $X\subseteq G$ such that $E\h (G,X)$ and $\Gamma (G,X\sqcup E)$ is acylindrical.
 In particular $G$ is generated by $X\cup E$.
-Since $E$ is finitely generated, we can assume that $G$ is generated by $X$ by Lemmas \ref{acyl} and \ref{X1X2}.
+Since $E$ is finitely generated, we can assume that $G$ is generated by $X$ by Lemmas \ref{acyl} and \ref{X1X2} (adding generators of $E$ to $X$ if necessary).

 Let $Y$ be a finite generating set of $E$.
 Since $E$ is hyperbolic we have $\{ 1\} \h (E,Y)$.
 By Lemma \ref{435} we obtain $\{ 1\} \h (G, X\cup Y)$.
 In particular, by definition this means that $\Gamma (G,X\cup Y)$ is hyperbolic.
 Again applying Lemma \ref{acyl} we obtain that $\Gamma (G,X)$ is hyperbolic.